 Use your Canva social stream or inspiration websites to find designs you love.
 Replicate the type treatment, the photo filters or the general layout in your own content.

-19. Be current event conscious
+19. Be conscious of global events

 Keep your mind fresh with current events to inspire and influence both your work and the way you work.
 Follow relevant news pages on social networks get vital and relevant information and keep general knowledge up to date.